Symbolic dynamics for the Teichmueller flow: A symbolic system

-be the set of all large train tracks $\tau$ of the same topological type as ${\cal Q}$ such that contains an open subset of $\tilde {\cal Q}$.
-Note that $\hat{\cal Q}(\tau)$ is just the set of all quadratic differentials $q$ whose vertical measured geodesic lamination is carried by $\tau$ and whose horizontal measured geodesic lamination is carried by $\tau^*$.
-The set ${\cal L\cal T}({\cal Q})$ is invariant under the action of the mapping class group.
+be the set of all marked large train tracks $\tau$ of the same topological type as ${\cal Q}$ such that the set ${\cal Q}(\tau)$ defined in (\ref{qtau}) is the closure of the open dense subset ${\cal Q}(\tau)\cap \tilde{\cal Q}$.
+Proposition \ref{structure} shows that this is well defined and that furthermore